JEMeyer/stable-diffusion-webui-docker/README.md

 ## Update Schedule

 This repository checks for updates to the AUTOMATIC1111 master branch on a daily basis.
-If a new commit has been pushed, a new docker image will be created.
-If an image for that commit doesn't already exist, a new Docker image will be built and published under the tags `latest`, `hash_<COMMIT>`, and `<VERSION>`, where the version tag will match the release versions on the main repo.
+Every night it will publish a new 'main' image.
+If there has been a code release of the main repo, a new Docker image will be built and published under the tags `latest` and `<VERSION>`, where the version tag will match the release versions on the main repo.

 ## Contributing